maintenance

 What if my machine doesn’t have a descale light?

-Descale every 4-8 weeks based on your water hardness and usage.
-Watch for performance signs like slow flow or weak steam.
-Better to descale proactively than wait for problems.
+Go by schedule instead.
+Every 4-8 weeks depending on water hardness and usage.
+Watch for the performance signs—slow flow, weak steam.
+Better to descale proactively than wait until things go wrong.

 Key Takeaways

-- Choose your method: Breville solution (easy), citric acid (cheap + effective), vinegar (budget, more rinsing)
+• Pick your method: Breville solution (easy and safe), citric acid (cheap and effective), vinegar (budget option but smelly)

-- Standard ratios: 1 sachet Breville, 1:1 vinegar, 10g citric acid per liter
+• Remember your ratios: 1 sachet of Breville, 1:1 for vinegar, 10g citric acid per liter

-- Frequency: Every 4-8 weeks for hard water, 2-3 months for soft
+• Schedule it: Every 4-8 weeks for hard water, 2-3 months for soft water areas

 Related Guides: